cay15/hrv/README.md

   - Supraventricular Arrythmia (SuperArrythmia)

 ### Week of 16/2
+main.py
+- Prime file for HRV extraction.
+It is a combination of functions imported from other individual files in this repo.

 testFilter.py
-- testing of filter.py using fakeecg.py
+- Testing of filter.py using fakeecg.py

 upsample_ecg.py
 - Upsampling of ECG to 1kHz or otherwise defined